 It was a simple field.
 The path to it ran past my grandmother’s house, through a set of bushes and into a circular clearing behind.
 First base was a tree stump.
 Second was a raised patch of earth that kicked up dust whenever someone ran over it with a lawnmower.

 We used an old glove, one we found lying underneath a rock next to a stream in the woods behind my house, for third.
-Home was ditch that had worn thin the first couple years we played there, and then gave up on growing anything thereafter, because when you played ball as often as we did – day after week after month after year – without ceasing, even in the cold months, it tends to leave a mark.
+Home was ditch that wore thin the first couple years, then gave up on growing anything thereafter, because when you played ball as often as we did – day after week after month after year; without ceasing, even in the cold months – it tends to leave a mark.

 Childhood is more powerful than Mother Nature in some ways, which is probably why it wears out quickly, and leaves such a lasting impression.

 We shared a lot of great moments on that field.
 There were countless home runs, stolen bases, and arguments about how many ghost men were on when one of us hit the ball over the fence in right field and into Mrs. Bradenton’s back yard.
 We got there early and stayed all day.
 My Grandma made us peanut butter sandwiches for lunch.
 She wrote your name into the peanut butter with her finger nail so you knew THIS one was all yours.

 There was the time Sean Hinken learned to hold a pitch just so, making the ball dance like he held it on a string.
 Sean threw three no-hitters in a row that day, breaking Johnny Vander Meer‘s impossible-to-break streak of two.
 There was the time the Paoletti twins, Josh and Jeff, both chased a ball into the thicket in center field.
 They emerged two seconds later, a cloud of bees in their wake.
 And there was the time I flattened Adam Hester on a close play at home, rolling over his leg, nearly breaking it.

 “Dang it, Joe!
 Time to lay off the Twinkies, ya think?”